You and your partner have decided it’s time: You want to have a baby. But sometimes the process isn’t as easy as couples would hope.

 - Microsurgical fertilization procedures: These techniques involve sperm retrieval through a minimally invasive approach, developed by Dr. Honig, or a more extensive approach based on the patient's specific condition.
 Typically this is an out-patient procedure and men may be able to go home the same day.

-- Assisted reproductive technologies: If there is no evidence of treatable or reversible causes, patients are directed towards assisted reproductive technologies such as artificial insemination and in virto fertilization (IVF).
+- Assisted reproductive technologies: If there is no evidence of treatable or reversible causes, patients are directed towards assisted reproductive technologies such as in vitro fertilization (IVF).

 Can male fertility be achieved after vasectomy?